 As co-hosts of the #AsianLitBingo initiative, we’re excited to share interviews with authors towards the end of May.
-I’m very thankful to Samira Ahmed for taking the time to answer questions here on the blog.
-Lookout for her debut YA contemporary book in January 2018 via Soho Teen! *Updated with the beautiful book cover after the cover reveal.*
+I’m grateful to Samira Ahmed for taking the time to answer questions here on the blog.
+Lookout for her debut YA contemporary book in January 2018 via Soho Teen (US) and May 2018 via Allen and Unwin (Aus).

 LOVE, HATE, AND OTHER FILTERS by Samira Ahmed:

 ‘A searing #OwnVoices coming-of-age debut in which an Indian-American Muslim teen confronts Islamophobia and a reality she can neither explain nor escape–perfect for fans of Angie Thomas, Jacquelyn Woodson, and Adam Silvera.

 Maya Aziz is torn between futures: the one her parents expect for their good Indian daughter (i.e.; staying nearby in Chicago and being matched with a “suitable” Muslim boy), and the one where she goes to film school in New York City–and maybe, just maybe, kisses a guy she’s only known from afar.

 There’s the also the fun stuff, like laughing with her best friend Violet, making on-the-spot documentaries, sneaking away for private swimming lessons at a secret pond in the woods.
 But her world is shattered when a suicide bomber strikes in the American heartland; by chance, he shares Maya’s last name.
 What happens to the one Muslim family in town when their community is suddenly consumed with hatred and fear?’

 On dreams, writing and book recommendations, check out the interview below:

 Q: You note that dreams don’t have an expiration date for the amazing #OwnYourOwn tag (an initiative aimed at encouraging marginalized voices).
 Were there any turning points while writing Love, Hate and Other Filters that spoke to your experience of the above?